Laci1953/Cowgol_on_CP_M/README.md

  	13707 input source lines processed
  	DONE!

-(updated on 14 October, 2025 - aligned to the current version of the Cowgol language)
+(updated on 14 October, 2025 - aligned to the current version of the Cowgol language syntax)

 Updated files:
 /EXE : cowfe.hex, cowbe.hex